 Proton VPN vs ExpressVPN Speed Tests

-Speeds and reliability are big factors to consider when selecting a VPN.
-After all, what's more, frustrating than a sluggish VPN that inhibits your day-to-day internet activities?
+Speed and reliability are big factors to consider when selecting a VPN.
+After all, what's more frustrating than a sluggish VPN that inhibits your day-to-day internet activities?

-With this in mind, we ran multiple speed tests with both Proton VPN and ExpressVPN on a 500 Mbps internet connection from our US-based lab.
-The speed tests revealed a clear winner with performance.
+With this in mind, we ran multiple speed tests with both Proton VPN and ExpressVPN on a 1000 Mbps internet connection from our US-based lab.

 Note on VPN protocols for speed tests

-Right now, many VPNs are adopting the WireGuard VPN protocol due to its superior performance and upgraded encryption.
-We see this with both Surfshark and NordVPN, as well as OVPN, Mullvad, TorGuard, and many other early adopters.
+Many VPNs have adopted the WireGuard VPN protocol due to its superior performance and upgraded encryption.
+We see this with both Surfshark and NordVPN, as well as OVPN, Mullvad, TorGuard, and many others.
 ExpressVPN does not support WireGuard at this time.
 In most cases, this means it is slower than a comparable WireGuard VPN.
 But that is not always the case as you can see in our Mullvad VPN vs ExpressVPN comparison.

 Here are the protocols we used for all of the ExpressVPN vs Proton VPN speed tests:

-- ExpressVPN – While ExpressVPN does not support WireGuard, they have released the new Lightway protocol, which is similar to WireGuard in performance, but not quite as fast.
+- ExpressVPN – While ExpressVPN does not support WireGuard, they have their proprietary Lightway protocol, which is similar to WireGuard in performance, but not quite as fast.
 We used the Lightway protocol for speed tests with ExpressVPN.

 - Proton VPN – Since we last updated this comparison, Proton VPN has implemented WireGuard support.
 Theoretically, this should greatly improve Proton VPN test results, especially since we also had Proton's “VPN Accelerator” feature activated.